maxlambrecht/spire-istio-examples/istio-envoy-sds-spire/README.md

 A kubernetes cluster running with [kubectl](https://kind.sigs.k8s.io/) configured.
 (The easiest way to run a kubernetes cluster is [kind](https://kind.sigs.k8s.io/)).

-This demo uses the Istio release `1.14`.
-This version adds the support for the SPIRE integration through the Envoy SDS API.
+Istio version 1.14 or later.
+(This demo uses the Istio version `1.15`)

 ### Steps